Ayushparikh-code/Web-dev-mini-projects/Weight Converter/README.md

 4. Pass your value in kilograms and get the desired converted weight.

-# Output (Screenshots)
-- When we don't enter any value or the value is less than or equal to zero then an alert appears.

 # screenshots
 a.
 When we don't enter any value or the value is less than or equal to zero then an alert appears.